csalmeida/ruby-classes-and-modules/README.md

 Next the `Addressable` module is added to the script using `require_relative`.
 This is the same as `require` with the difference that the file path provided can be shortnened relatively to the file requiring it.

 Lastly, `Customer` is overwritten and the `Addressable` module is added by using `include`.

+> There's a challenge available for this chapter: [To-do List](challenges/to-do-list/to-do-list-challenge.md)

 # Further Resources
 - [Ruby: Classes and Modules - LinkedIn Learning](https://www.linkedin.com/learning/ruby-classes-and-modules/class-attributes)